Jeeva (2014 film): Reception

-The film was released to positive reviews.
-The Times of India gave the film 3 stars out of 5 and wrote, "Suseenthiran pads up the film with the tropes that the genre needs.
+M. Suganth of The Times of India gave the film 3 stars out of 5 and wrote, "Suseenthiran pads up the film with the tropes that the genre needs.
 Though it has its heart in the right place the problem with Jeeva is that it is uneven.
 Cricket takes a backseat every time the director decides to focus on the love angle, taking some fizz out of the film".
-The Hindu wrote, "A film has stayed true to its soul if it replays in your mind long after you’ve left the theatre.
+Subha J. Rao of The Hindu wrote, "A film has stayed true to its soul if it replays in your mind long after you've left the theatre.
 In most parts, Jeeva does that".
-Indo-Asian News Service gave 3 stars out of 5 and wrote, "Jeeva is gripping with a moving second half, but not as inspiring as Nagesh Kukunoor's Bollywood film Iqbal.
+IANS gave 3 stars out of 5 and wrote, "Jeeva is gripping with a moving second half, but not as inspiring as Nagesh Kukunoor's Bollywood film Iqbal.
 Suseenthiran's desperate act to portray his film as a commercial entertainer and not as a sports-drama doesn't go down too well.
 It somehow distracts you from the film's core subject and that's a big letdown.
 If only these crucial comprises were handled with care, the film would've been highly satisfying".
 Sify wrote, "Jeeva is sure to provide inspiration to many youngsters with similar cricket dreams and aspirations...it is a nice entertaining film, and another feather on the director's cap".